 To honor John’s legacy, Compufit has established The John Nunes Technology Scholarship to provide financial assistance to a College of Westchester student who is interested in pursuing a career in IT.
 John spent his life and career supporting people and would be honored to know that a student is now being supported in his name.

 The CWCF Board established this award for students who have a true passion for success and going above and beyond.
-The right candidate for this award will be an Honor Society and/or CW Honors Program Member.
-Recipients of this award will display intelligence, determination, and creativity, all of which are assets in achieving personal and professional goals.
+Recipients of this award will display intelligence, determination and creativity, all of which are assets in achieving personal and professional goals.

 The Alumni Association Scholarship was created by one of the college’s Alum who wanted a way to pay it forward and help current students of The College of Westchester realize their dreams of obtaining a college education.
 This scholarship is awarded every year to a current student with at least 15 credits and a minimum 3.0 cumulative GPA.
 In addition to strong academic accomplishments, scholarship recipients are selected based on involvement in leadership and community service activities, and demonstrated financial need.